Synacor-LA/Senior-Code-Challenge/Instructions.md

+# Synacor Senior Developer Code Challenge

 At Synacor, we often write microservices as facades for one or more third-party services.
 These microservices fulfill two purposes:

-* They enable us to make the calls that make sense for our uses, not the calls that the third-party provider designed in (AKA, massaging data to better fit our needs)
+* They enable us to make the calls that make sense for our uses, not the calls that the third-party provider designed in (AKA massaging data to better fit our needs)
 * Caching, of course

 We’d like to see how you can handle working with this kind of a product.